andr-ew/and-cs.co/content/about/index.md

 ![A photo of and standing in front of a tree in the sun](and.jpeg)

-# Andrew CS (And) is a many media artist from the american midwest seeking worlds within human media, memory, and biology during the anthropocene.
+# Andrew CS (And) is a many media artist from the american midwest seeking worlds within media, cognition, and biology during the anthropocene.

 Their music has been released by [leaving records](https://leavingrecords.com) and [cached media](https://cached.media).
 Their visual art has been in exhibitions presented by [waiting room](https://waitingroomart.com/) and open space.
 <br>